 Q. What if I move my head or eyes during surgery?

-The WaveLight EX500 Excimer Laser has a built-in eye tracking device that tracks the position of the eye at the rate of 5000 times per second.
+The WaveLight EX500 Excimer Laser has a built-in eye tracking device that runs at 1,050 Hz and monitors the movement of the eye at the rate of 500 times per second.
 There will be no impact on the procedure if you move the position of the eye slightly.
-If you make a large movement (such as cough or sneeze) the laser will stop completely within 1/100th of a second.
+If you make a large movement (such as cough or sneeze) the laser will stop completely and wait for the eye to come back into position.

 Q. What if I blink?